Skip to contents

 Easy-to-use functions for downloading air quality data from the Mexican National Air Quality Information System (SINAICA).
-With this R package you can download pollution and meteorological parametrs from the more than a hundred monitoring stations located throughout Mexico.
-The package allows you to query for crude real-time air quality data, validated data, or manually collected data.
+This R package allows you to download pollution and meteorological data from more than one hundred monitoring stations across Mexico.
+You can query crude real-time data, validated data, or manually collected data.

 Installation

-To install the most recent package version from CRAN type:
+To install the most recent package version from CRAN, run:

 install.packages("rsinaica")